FredHutch/sas7bdat-specification/sas7bdat.rst

 The offset of a text reference is always a multiple of 4, so the strings within this subheader often end with a few bytes of value x00 for padding.

+The first four bytes of the text array at 16|20 in the first Column Text subheader of a dataset is usually x00 x00 x00 x00, but in some datasets, one of the bytes is not x00.
+This *may* be referenced by the field in the `Row Size subheader` at offset 344|672.
+The purpose of these four bytes is unknown.

 Column Name Subheader
 ---------------------